tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 Quick Action

 _Recharge 11+:_ You may activate blazing beacon armor when you hit an enemy with a melee attack.
 While active, the armor’s bonus to AC increases by 1.
-It increases again by +1 if you hit again, to a maximum of +2 (champion: +3; epic: +5).
+It increases again by +1 if you hit again, to a maximum of +2, +3 at champion tier, and +5 at epic tier.
 However, if you miss or are hit by an attack, the armor deactivates and the added bonus is lost.
 When active, the armor glows with a burning holy light whose brightness is proportional to the bonus to AC, making you the most obvious target on the battlefield.

 **Quirk:** Foolhardy.